 Sales Enablement is a serious answer to this – or at least an approach whereby you have the chance to change it.
-A chance to eliminating the silos within sales, and – when done well – the silos between the departments within the company.
+A chance to eliminate the silos within sales, and – when done well – the silos between the departments within the company.

-Sales Enablement is about enabling Sales Consultant and others with customer contact to deliver value in every customer interaction.
+Sales Enablement is about enabling Sales Consultants and others with customer contact to deliver value in every customer interaction.
 It is about making it digital because it then becomes transparent, which is the key for data, insight and learning, and the vehicle for scalability.
 We need to go digital to have a chance to get data and insight.
 We need to move from the silos into a more dynamic and integrated approach.

 I like the simple image of “The Dynamic Magnifier”.
 Where there are three important parts.